-Swanson, a man almost shorter than the shoulder mounted missile launcher on his back smiled and nodded.
-“My pleasure, sir.”
+Swanson, a man almost shorter than the shoulder-mounted missile launcher on his back smiled and nodded.
+“My pleasure, Lieutenant.”

 “This is insane, Lieutenant!”
 Eric said in an excited whisper.

-Lieutenant Baker went back to looking through his binoculars.
+Lieutenant Stephens casually went back to his binoculars.
 “That it is, doc.
 But our job is to get you on that artifact.
 And that is exactly what I plan to do.”

 Eric felt the powerful arm of the new Emb touch is shoulder.
 “Trust us.”

-“It’s quiet up there, I see no movement.”
-The Lieutenant continued.
-“Minsk, Jenson, get your weapons ready.
-Whenever you’re ready, Emb.”
+“It’s quiet up there, I see no movement,” the lieutenant continued.
+“Minsk, Jenson, Emb, whenever you’re ready.”

 The lieutenant pressed a button on the top of his binoculars.
-“The rest of you set your vision to my frequency and follow my laser line to the target.
-Swanson was the first to acknowledge as he crept up the rocky cover, and drop his eyes through the site of launcher.
+“The rest of you set your vision to my frequency and follow my laser line to the target.”

 Eric, curious, mentally followed the lieutenant’s command.
-The vision in his eyes flickered for a moment as his combat lenses focused in on a light blue beam, probably ultraviolet, crossing the distance from Baker’s binoculars to the artifact and the platform the Curtani were holding.
+The vision in his eyes flickered for a moment as his combat lenses focused in on a light blue beam, probably ultraviolet, crossing the distance from Stephen’s binoculars to the artifact’s platform the Curtani were holding.

 Emb leaped off the ground and caught the wind in the valley.
-She spun in wind circles to increase her speed.
+She spun in wild circles and dips to increase her speed or to practice flight.
+She had never done it before, the technology could change her form, instinct was still evolutionary.
 Eric gulped, she was too vulnerable.

-Lieutenant Baker let out a low whisper.
+Lieutenant Stephens let out a low whisper.
 “There you are.”

 “You want me to fire?” asked Swanson.